How Much Honey Do Bees Make?

 Executive Summary:

-Bees worldwide are under constant threat due to pesticides, pests, drought, habitat destruction, nutrition deficiency, air pollution, global warming, and more.
-While some of these causes are natural, most are due to human action and lack of environmental concern.
+While some of these causes are natural, most are due to human action and a lack of environmental concern.

 If done correctly (as nature intends), honey production can be done without harming the bees or the environment.